huxoll/huxoll-dev-vm/README.md

 * (Or, clone the repo via SSSH: `git clone git@github.com:huxoll/huxoll-dev-vm.git` with appropriate SSH key)
 * Change to the directory: `cd huxoll-dev-vm`
 * Copy the example inventory file and customize variables: `cp inventory.sample inventory && vi inventory`
+* Copy the example extra variables file and customize variables if you wish: `cp extra_vars.yml.sample extra_vars.yml && vi extra_vars.yml`
-* Run `ansible-playbook -i inventory -K dev-vm.yaml`, enter your user's password when prompted so it can sudo.
+* Run `ansible-playbook -i inventory --extra-vars "@extra_vars.yml" dev-vm.yaml -K`, enter your user's password when prompted so it can sudo.
 * Source your ~/.bashrc to pick up new environment settings: `. ~/.bashrc`

 There you have it, some basic development tools on a box or virtual machine.